An interview with: Dr Gladys Kalema-Zikusoka

 Rainbow Tours is exceptionally proud to be running two specialist small group tours in partnership with Dr. Gladys Kalema-Zikusoka.
 These exclusive, once-in-a-lifetime tours will give travellers the opportunity to track gorillas with Dr Gladys, one of the world’s leading authorities on Mountain Gorillas, as well as see a diverse range of other wildlife and learn more about conservation.

-Read more about our Uganda Wildlife & Conservation tour in October 2020 and our Uganda, Rwanda & Kenya Wildlife & Conservation tour in January 2021
+Read more about our Uganda, Rwanda & Kenya Wildlife & Conservation tour in January 2021.

 This interview was conducted in October 2019 for an article by Rainbow Tours.
 The full interview is available to read here.